samuelsaad/HomeNetwork/README.md

 | 3 | WireGuard clients | NAS | 443 | Allow |
 | 4 | any | any | any | Deny (default) |

-> ⚠️ Never commit real keys, your public IP, or client VPN profiles.
-The private
-> RFC1918 addresses shown here (`192.168.x`, `10.x`) are safe to publish.
-The subnet
-> and NAS address above are illustrative — substitute your own if you prefer.

 ---